 Yes, refinancing may offer better payment terms.
 You may, for example, find that you could switch from your fixed loan (that always charges the same amount of interest) to a variable-rate private loan and receive an initial, short-term reduction in the monthly interest you’d pay.
 However, you could miss out on forgiveness opportunities in the process because your federal loans would be converted to private loans.

 What’s more, federal student loans carry fixed-interest rates, so although the initial, lower interest rate of a private, variable loan may look tempting, it could soar after the rate expires.
 That won’t happen with a fixed, federal loan.

 Alternatively, if you consolidate into another federal student loan, you’ll still be PSLF-eligible.
 But you also “reset the clock” on the number of qualifying payments you’ve made back to zero, meaning you’ll restart your 10-year repayment window.
 “That’s because PSLF accounts for payments on a per-loan basis and not per-borrower,” Kantrowitz says.
 “A federal consolidation loan is considered a new loan.”

 You can also consolidate your federal loans into a Direct Consolidation Loan for free through the Department of Education and its loan servicers.
 Learn about the many pros and cons of federal loan consolidation here.

 3. Grace periods offer time to get your financial house in order.

 “You can establish an emergency fund of three to six months’ worth of living expenses,” says Sean Moore, a certified financial planner.
 “And if you don’t know what three months’ of expenses looks like?
 Then you have to sit down and create a budget.
 Once that’s finished, look to pay down your credit cards.”

 4. As an NEA member, you have complimentary access to a tool to explore your repayment and forgiveness options.

 The NEA Student Debt Navigator, powered by Savi, helps you quickly and easily assess whether you qualify for free federal forgiveness programs.
-On average, NEA members who use this benefit are seeing more than $2,000 a year in new savings through this tool and an average of $28,000 in potential student loan debt forgiveness.
+On average, the tens of thousands of NEA members who have used this benefit are seeing more than $2,000 a year in new savings through this tool and an average of about $28,000 in potential student loan debt forgiveness.